zeropingheroes/lanager/README.md

 - If you don't see an error message, in your `.env` file:
     - set `LOG_CHANNEL=stack`
     - check for errors in `/var/www/lanager/storage/logs/laravel.log`

+## Getting Started

+### Become a Super Admin

+The first user to log in to LANager is assigned the "Super Admin" role, so ensure you log in once installation has completed.
+Super Admins can perform any action on the site, including assigning roles to other users.

+### Create Your LAN Event

+Before you can start creating an event schedule, publishing any guides or awarding achievements, you'll need to create a LAN, which represents your whole event, whether it's a single-day or all week long.

+Once logged in, click ⚙ > LANs, and then click the + button to go to the LAN creation form.
+Enter your LAN's details, adding a description with [markdown formatting](https://en.wikipedia.org/wiki/Markdown#Example) if desired.

+Anyone who signs into the LANager during the LAN you've created will be automatically added to the LAN's list of attendees, and taken to the LAN's page, showing the LAN's timetabled events, guides and attendees list.

+### Create Events & Guides

+With your LAN created, you can now create events that will be happening during the LAN, and any relevant guides to help attendees enjoy your party.

+From the LAN's page, click the + button next to the **Events** and **Guides** headings to go to their creation forms.

+#### Using Links

+You can use markdown formatted links in LANs, guides and events, to help attendees find relevant information.
+For example, you can write a single guide, and link to it on several event pages:

+    If you need any help, please contact one of our [tournament staff](/lans/4/guides/3)

+It's recommended that you use relative links as above, so that if you change domain, the links continue to work.

+#### Using Images

+You can also upload images for displaying on these pages by clicking the "upload images" link below the "description" text box.
+Once uploaded, click ⚙ > **Copy Markdown** next to the image, and then paste into the guide, event or LAN's **description** field.

+### Display the Live Dashboard

+To make it easy for your attendees to see at a glance which games are being played, events that are in progress, and any that are upcoming, on a computer connected to a TV or projector visit the dashboard page by clicking ⚙ > **Dashboard**, or if you aren't logged in, simply visit:

+`http://(your LANager install's address)/dashboard`

+### Create and Award Achievements

+Click ⚙ > **Achievements** and then click the + button to create achievements that can then be awarded to users.

+Once you've created one or more achievements, you can award them by clicking **Achievements** on the navigation bar, which will take you to the list of achievements awarded to attendees of the current LAN.
+At the bottom of the page, choose the achievement and the attendee to award it to, and click **Award**.

+### Customise the Navigation Bar

+Click ⚙ > **Navigation** to customise the links shown on the navigation bar.
+You can link to pages on the LANager, or 3rd party sites, organise the links into dropdown menus, and choose the order that the links appear in the navbar or dropdown.

 ## Development